A sunny afternoon for Ryan

 Sunny Afternoon tells the story of the early life of Ray Davies and the rise to stardom of The Kinks.

-The Kinks exploded onto the 60s music scene with a raw energetic new sound that rocked a nation.
+The Kinks exploded onto the 60s music scene with a raw energetic new sound that rocked the nation.

 But how did that happen, where exactly did they come from and what happened next?